Allegheny Asylum for the Insane

-The Superintendents of the Poor asked the state legislature for assistance in 1856.
-1 An investigation was started but it was not until April 30, 1864 that the legislature passed an act authorizing Dr. Sylvester D. Willard to investigate the condition of the insane in poorhouses, almshouses, insane asylums and other institutions in the state.
-A questionnaire was crafted and sent to each county judge.
-The judge, in turn, selected a member of the medical profession to carry out an inspection of the facilities in their county.
-It was discovered that in 55 counties, not including New York and Kings County, that there were 1,355 cases, nearly all of them chronic.
-Most of the patients were in a condition of neglect.
+In 1856, the Superintendents of the Poor asked the state legislature for assistance in dealing with the mentally ill.
+1 It was not until April 30, 1864, that the legislature passed an act authorizing Dr. Sylvester D. Willard to investigate the condition of the insane in poorhouses, almshouses, insane asylums, and other institutions in the state.
+A questionnaire was drafted and sent to each county judge who then selected a member of the medical profession to carry out an inspection of the facilities in their county.
+The results found that out of the 1,355 individuals in the poorhouses, nearly all of them were chronically mentally ill in neglectful conditions.

 - Transfer all chronic insane patients from the county facilities to Allegheny;